 There is some security risk in the polling places because the passcodes are the same throughout an election across all precincts for all voting stations and other precinct devices.
-For security in the central-count office, Verity workstations are run in kiosk mode, denying access to the operating system to anyone who does not have a special passcode available only from Hart support and valid for only one day.
+For security in the central-count office, where Verify software is run under Windows 10, Verity workstations are run in kiosk mode, denying access to the operating system to anyone who does not have a special passcode available only from Hart support and valid for only one day.